syntruth/Nesta-Subpages-Plugin/README.md

 ## Usage

 Not much to do!
-Simply call the #subpages@ method on your Page object when you want to use the array of subpages!
+Simply call the `#subpages` method on your Page object when you want to use the array of subpages!
 Easy peasy, m'friend.
 For example, in the sidebar, you might do this: